Assigned Risk Plan Explanation – Necessary And Expensive

 An Assigned Risk Plan is frequently called the Pool.

-The Assigned Risk Plan is a mechanism established by individual states to make sure that employers can obtain WC insurance even if insurance companies are not willing to write such insurance on a voluntary basis.
+The Assigned Risk Plan is a mechanism established by individual states to make sure that employers can obtain WC insurance even if insurance companies are not willing to write such insurance voluntarily.
 Assigned Risk plans in many states carry higher rates than the voluntary market.

 One caveat – The State Fund of California, often referred to as SCIF does not function as this type of insurer.
 SCIF does not necessarily have to accept your company.
 SCIF does provide a procedure by going through an intermediary to apply for coverage.

-If your company is in the Pool, your company must do everything that is possible to get out of it ASAP.
+If your company is in the Pool, your company must do everything possible to get out of it ASAP.
 Why?

 For instance. in a certain state, the Advisory Loss Cost for an Administrative Assistant Classification Code (8810) was 41 cents per $100.
 The same 8810 Classification Code in the Risk Pool was $1.41 per 100.